-Select one of the NOTE or CHORD buttons to choose the parameter to change.
-The parameter associated with each button is shown below the button.
+Select one of the PARAMETER buttons to choose the parameter to change.
+The parameter type associated with each button is shown below the button.

 The screen will display the selected parameter and its current value.
-The button will highlight the selected parameter.
+The button will light up to highlight the selected parameter.